 Years ago, when JWT draft specification was out, I came up with the idea to do the distributed security verification with JWT to replace Simple Web Token for one of the big banks in Canada.
 At that time, there was nobody using JWT this way, and the bank sent the design to Paul Madson and John Bradley who are the Authors of OAuth 2.0 and JWT specifications and got their endorsements to use JWT this way.

-Different organizations have different security requirement.
-When designing the security architecture of the light platform, we have to make sure that it is suitable for all types of organizations.
-In most of the cases, security is a tradeoff between performance and risk.
+Different organizations have different security requirements.
+When designing the security architecture of Light, we have to make sure that it is suitable for all types of organizations.
+In most cases, security is a tradeoff between performance and risk.
 If you build a blog application, you want it to be as fast as possible with adequate security.
 If you are building a banking application, you want it to be as secure as possible.
 So we cannot have one security design for all customers.
 We need to have multi-tier of security ranged from low, medium and high.
 In the next section, we list all the use cases in the consideration.

 Beside above requirements, we need to ensure that interactions to the OAuth 2.0 provide is miniume so that we can save network hops.

 Another requirement is to follow OAuth 2.0 flow as much as possible.
 Only extend it if absolute possible.

 Traditional Web Service is flattened and typically only used within the internal network.
 If it is exposed to the internet, an API gateway is used for security.
 As this is the use case addressed in the OAuth 2.0 specification, authorization code or client credentials flow are used with only one access token in the Authorization header.